Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Read Your Contract Carefully

-Old Republic does not cover pre-existing conditions, damage caused by people or pests, cosmetic defects, or manufacturer recalls.
-Understanding these exclusions before you file a claim can save you frustration and unexpected out-of-pocket costs.
+Old Republic does not cover pre-existing conditions, damage caused by people or pests, cosmetic defects, missing parts, or manufacturer recalls.
+Improper installation and modification claims may be limited to $1,000 or denied entirely.
+Understanding these exclusions before you file can save you frustration and unexpected out-of-pocket costs.

 Smart Savings Made Simple!